-To add a link you can use the Add a custom link buttons on the right hand drawer to add either: * a Custom URL to any web address; or * a Browse page for items on your site; * a Browse page for item sets on your site.
+To add a link you can use the Add a custom link options on the right hand drawer to add: * a Custom URL to any web address; * a Browse page for items on your site; * a Browse page for item sets on your site.

 Or you can add one of your pages, which should be listed in the right-hand drawer below the Add a custom link dropdown.
 If you need to find a specific page, begin typing the page title in the search box with the helper text Filter pages which appears directly below the text “Add a link to a site page.”

 Custom URL link blocks display three pieces of information: the block type (Custom URL), the label which is the text which will appear in the site navigation menu, and the url.

 Browse blocks create a browse page for resources already associated with your site.
 There are blocks to create a browse items page and a block to browse item sets.

 You can change the label of the block to reflect what, specifically, site visitors will browse.

 If you want to refine the Browse block, you can use the Query to create a search query that returns the desired results.